 Summary

 Migrate gradually.
 Wrap legacy modules, extract stable interfaces, replace boilerplate first, and protect every step with tests.
-AI can accelerate the mechanical parts, but hardware correctness still comes from review, simulation, and careful boundaries.
+AI can help with drafts and migration planning, but hardware correctness still comes from review, simulation, and careful boundaries.